chapter-three/applenews/README.md

 Please consult drupal.org for any issues outside of this scope.

+## <a name="developer-api"></a>Developer API

+The `apple_news` module defines an API and class structure to make it easy to write code to export Drupal data into arbitrarily structured Apple News documents.

+The module defines hooks to register custom export classes, modify existing export classes, and alter insert/update/delete operations on the Apple News Push API.
+See `apple_news_api.php` for details.

+### Writing Custom Exports

+There are 3 base class/interfaces:

+-   `ApplenewsExport` -- Defines an export and its configuration.
+-   `ApplenewsSourceInterface` -- Defines a source of Drupal data.
+-   `ApplenewsDestinationInterface` -- Defines the transformation of drupal data into Apple News Components.

+The main module and sub-modules contain many usage examples.

-## <a name="run-tests"></a>Run Tests
+## <a name="contribute"></a>Contribute

+@todo issue queue, module page, repository, etc.

+### Run Tests

-To run Drupal testing, Enable the core "Testing" module, from the Modules admin page or with command line.
+To run module tests, enable the core "Testing" module, from the Modules admin page or with command line.

 To enable and run tests from the UI:

 1. Navigate to the Testing admin page (`admin/config/development/testing`).
 2. Select "Apple News" from the list of tests
 3. Click **Run Tests**

 To run test from command line, enter the following commands one at a time: